 Preheat your smoker to 250°F as per your manufacturer's instructions.
-I like to use a mix of cherry and hickory wood.
+I like to use a mix of cherry and apple wood.

 With a sharp knife remove the top layer of fat on the pork belly.
 Score the fat in 1 inch squares.
 You don’t want to cut all the way through the pork belly, only go around a ¼ inch deep.